-This particular smoothie is dairy-free and contains a few ingredients you might think are strange.
+This blueberry green smoothie is dairy free and contains a few ingredients you might think are strange.
 If you are skeptical about the greens and the avocado, don’t worry: they generally go unnoticed because in these amounts, they don’t really change the color or the taste.
 Don’t skip them as they really enhance the nutritional profile here.

 I typically add Greek yogurt or raw brown rice/whey protein powder or raw egg yolks to my smoothies for protein, because without the protein, I don’t usually feel full for long after a smoothie.

 But lately I’ve been laying off the dairy and eating more raw foods (and I didn’t have any of the other ingredients in the house), so I was pleased to find this one worked for me (adding the greens, nuts, flax seeds and avocado definitely helps to mitigate the potentially blood-sugar-imbalancing effects of a fruit-only smoothie).

 Recipe for Blueberry Green Smoothie